angary/angary.github.io/src/writings/unsw-course-review.md

 I would've taken notes for this course but there was a lot of content, and a lot of logical reasoning that notes can't prepare you for.

-If you're genuinely considering taking this course, you're should be smart enough to know the knowledge requirements so I'm not going to mention recommended resources.
+If you're genuinely considering taking this course, you should be smart enough to know the knowledge requirements so I'm not going to mention recommended resources.

 ## COMP9444 - Neural Networks and Deep Learning